FineUploader/fine-uploader/readme.md

 7. Check out the available [API functions in FineUploader mode](#fineuploader-mode-api-functions).
 8. Examine the [available callbacks](#callbacks-1).
 9. Head on over to the [server-side readme](https://github.com/valums/file-uploader/blob/3.2-IP/server/readme.md).
+10. Some additional sections that may be of interested are outlined [here](#additional-reading).

 ## FineUploaderBasic mode users ##
 1. Download the latest released native javascript plug-in from the [Downloads](https://github.com/valums/file-uploader/wiki/Releases) section.